Swofty-Developments/HypixelSkyBlock/README.md

 3. Download the JAR file from the latest release on the GitHub page, it should be named `skyblock-1.0-SNAPSHOT.jar`.
 4. With the resulting JAR file insert a `resources.json` in the same directory with the following setup ensuring you change the values in accordance to your setup;
    {"mongodb": "mongodb://localhost", "cracked_domain": "0.0.0.0"}
+5. Download a world copy of the Hypixel SkyBlock hub and put it in the same directory as your jar under the name `hypixel_hub`.
-5. Run the jar using `java -jar {Insert the JAR file}` and connect through port 25530.
+6. Run the jar using `java -jar {Insert the JAR file}` and connect through port 25530.

 ## Compilation Guide